 In comparison with other algaes, red algae contains a high level of calcium, sodium, and potassium, although significantly lower levels of zinc and iron.
-Research also shows that among the various types of marine algae, red and green algae contain higher levels of protein when compared to brown algae.2 This is especially helpful for those following a vegan or vegetarian diet that require alternative sources to animal protein.
+Research also shows that among the various types of marine algae, red and green algae contain higher levels of protein when compared to brown algae.
+This is especially helpful for those following a vegan or vegetarian diet that require alternative sources to animal protein.

 Furthermore, a medical review conducted by researchers from Pukyong National University in Busan, Korea, University of Cambridge in the UK, and Chonbuk National University in Jeonju, Korea focuses on the health benefits of fucosterol, a chemical compound that can be isolated from algae, especially red and brown varieties.
 They found this compound may be used to treat hypertension, diabetes, and high blood cholesterol.

-Improves Skin Health
+Benefits of Red Algae: Improves Skin Health

 Red algae extracts have also been identified as a better humectant than hyaluronic acid as a moisturizing compound for the skin.
 Since it contains electrolytes, including sodium and potassium, algae preserves your skin’s natural moisture levels.

-Supports Thyroid Function
+Benefits of Red Algae: Supports Thyroid Function

 Seaweed provides thyroid support due to its level of iodine.
 The recommended dietary allowance of iodine for adults is 150 micrograms per day.
-Since the body does not make iodine naturally, it’s important to have a dietary supplement to prevent a deficiency in thyroid hormones.
+Because the body does not make iodine naturally, it’s important to have a dietary supplement to prevent a deficiency in thyroid hormones.
 Thyroid hormones help the body use energy and keep the body functioning as it should.
 A deficiency can lead to goiters or hypothyroidism, which could lead to fatigue, weight gain, and muscle weakness.

-Regulates Blood Sugar Levels
+Benefits of Red Algae: Regulates Blood Sugar Level

 A study authored by researchers from Hanyang University in Seoul, South Korea tested the effects of seaweed supplements on blood sugar levels.
 Subjects of the study were randomized into either the seaweed supplementation group or the control group of patients with type 2 diabetes.

 Those in the former group received powdered seaweed supplements three times a day for four weeks for a total daily consumption of 48 grams.
 Following the test period, the subjects receiving the supplements exhibited decreased blood lipids, increased antioxidant enzyme activities, and had a total dietary fiber intake two and a half times higher than the control group.

-Promotes Gut Health
+Benefits of Red Algae: Promotes Gut Health

 Together with the functions of their natural compounds, red algae has been linked to changes in microbial activity that promotes positive activity in the gut and reduces exposure to potential carcinogens.
 Red algae has also been linked to research that shows potential for immunity stimulation and antioxidant activity, deeming it a functional superfood, one that provides health benefits beyond its nutritional value.

-Protects the Immune System
+Benefits of Red Algae: Protects the Immune System

 Researchers have studied the positive effects of marine algae polysaccharides (MAP) and the activities they promote within the body, including protection of the immune system.
 MAPs can interact and trigger activation of the immune response.
 They may attack cancer cells and block viral adhesion to cells.
 As one example, a study conducted at the Universite de Bretagne in France showed evidence that MAPs isolated from two red algae varieties inhibited replication of HIV and herpes.
 7 These polysaccharides were composed of sulfate, galactose, and uronic acids.